 The speakers brought together various theological and practical examples of coexistence.
 Prof Gerald Grudzen highlighted the history of Global Interfaith dialogue and discussed the opportunities and challenges of interfaith today.
 Fatih Akdogan, head of Quba Muslim School, Mombasa (Affiliated to Gulen Movement), with over 1000 mostly Muslim students, explained how they have Christian Religious Education for the few Christian students who study there.
 Teachers from various schools explained how either Muslim or Christian owned schools now have common prayer together every morning for students.
 Fatih, also through his Respect Foundation, shared on how they have been able to teach respect to all religions in several schools in Kenya.

 John Baya, priest for the African Indigenous Religion (AIR) shared with the teachers the understanding of AIR and the need to respect all religions in schools for peaceful coexistence.
 The seminars objective was to come up with recommendations and activities to be included in the Kenya Curriculum for schools in order to cultivate interfaith values to children while they are still young.
 Marita Grudzen led group discussions to come up with activities to be included in the curriculum.

-Rev. Dr. Martin Olando Wesonga is the Principal of Bishop Hanington Institute of Theology, Mombasa and is active in interfaith work in Kenya.
+Rev Dr Martin Olando Wesonga is the Principal of Bishop Hannington Institute of Theology, Mombassa and is active in interfaith work in Kenya.